mmertama/pen/README.md

 then visualization may help to see the big picture.

-Requires Gempyre-Python to be installed.
+Requires Gempyre-Python to be installed. (e.g. pip install gempyre)

+## Commands

 * off
     * x y - set offset of following coordinates.
 Default is (0,0) helps you center/move drawing.